-Debt issuance costs of \$0.7 million paid to lenders are reflected as a reduction of long-term debt and are being amortized as interest expense over the term of the credit facility.
+Debt issuance costs of \$0.7 million were paid to the lenders and are being amortized as interest expense over the term of the credit facility.
+As of January 1, 2017, the unamortized balance of these costs was \$0.5 million, and is reflected as a reduction of debt on our balance sheet.

 The Credit Agreement requires us to maintain (a) a minimum fixed charge coverage ratio of 1.15 to 1.00 and (b) a maximum total cash flow leverage ratio of 3.0 to 1.0.
 The Credit Agreement also contains other customary affirmative and negative covenants, including covenants that restrict our ability to incur additional indebtedness, dispose of significant assets, make certain investments, including any acquisitions other than permitted acquisitions, make certain payments, enter into sale and leaseback transactions, grant liens on our assets or enter into rate management transactions, subject to certain limitations.
 We are permitted to make distributions, pay dividends and repurchase shares so long as no default or event of default exists or would exist as a result thereof.
-As of October 2, 2016, we were in compliance with all required covenants.
+As of January 1, 2017, we were in compliance with all required covenants.